 Use YaST to encrypt partitions or parts of your file system during installation or in an already installed system.
-However, encrypting a partition in an already installed system is more difficult, because you have to resize and change existing partitions.
-In such cases, it may be more convenient to create an encrypted file of a defined size in which to store other files or parts of your file system.
+However, encrypting a partition in an already-installed system is more difficult, because you have to resize and change existing partitions.
+In such cases, it may be more convenient to create an encrypted file of a defined size, in which to store other files or parts of your file system.
 To encrypt an entire partition, dedicate a partition for encryption in the partition layout.
-The standard partitioning proposal as suggested by YaST, does not include an encrypted partition, by default.
+The standard partitioning proposal as suggested by YaST, does not include an encrypted partition by default.
 Add it manually in the partitioning dialog.

 WARNING: Password Input

 Make sure to memorize the password for your encrypted partitions well.
-Without that password you cannot access or restore the encrypted data.
+Without that password, you cannot access or restore the encrypted data.

 The YaST expert dialog for partitioning offers the options needed for creating an encrypted partition.
 To create a new encrypted partition proceed as follows:

-Run the YaST Partitioner from the YaST Control Center with
+Run the YaST Expert Partitioner with.

 Activate thecheck box.